nuuuwan/lk_parliament_docs/tests/data/en.md

         a. certain statutes empower authorized officers to waive   items of revenue or other dues to Government in the administration of such statutes.
 The officers so authorized may deal with the cancellation or wavier of Government dues without further authority;
         b.
-            i. where the collection of revenue is provided by statute, but no provision exists therein to waive or abandon a claim; and
-                - (ii) where the waiver of irrecoverable revenue or other Government dues not falling within the provisions of paragraph ( a ) of this section and subparagraph (i) of this paragraph,
+            i. where the collection of revenue is provided by statute, but no provision exists therein to waive or abandon a claim; and ii. where the waiver of irrecoverable revenue or other Government dues not falling within the provisions of paragraph ( a ) of this section and subparagraph (i) of this paragraph,
                 - authority of the Secretary to the Treasury shall be sought.
     4. Details of actions, authority limits, timelines and guidance on investigation, reporting, recovery and write- off of a loss or damage shall be provided in the manner as may be prescribed.
         - PART XII